ibm-cloud-docs/containers/cs_uc_health.md

 Developers started by deploying their research-sharing SaaS apps in containers with {{site.data.keyword.containerlong_notm}}.
 They created clusters for a Development environment that allow worldwide Developers to collaboratively deploy app improvements quickly.

-Security first: The Development Exec chose Trusted Compute for bare metal to host the research clusters.
+Security first: The Development Exec chose bare metal to host the research clusters.
 With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive research workloads now have familiar isolation but within the flexibility of public cloud.
-Bare metal provides Trusted Compute that can verify the underlying hardware against tampering.
 Because this nonprofit also has a partnership with pharmaceutical companies, app security is crucial.
 Competition is fierce, and corporate espionage is possible.
 From that secure core, Vulnerability Advisor provides scanning:
 * Image vulnerability scanning
 * Policy scanning based on ISO 27k
 * Live container scanning